Senate committee meets with Biden's pick to lead ATF hours after Texas shooting

 "ATF is a boots-on-the-ground law enforcement partner and that's the philosophy I would bring to the ATF," he said.

-The fate of additional gun safety legislation in the Senate seems uncertain and Senator Chris Coons, D-Delaware, said "the least we could do is deliver a Senate-confirmed leader to the ATF."
+The fate of additional gun safety legislation in the Senate seems uncertain and Sen. Chris Coons, D-Del., said "the least we could do is deliver a Senate-confirmed leader to the ATF."

 The nominee said he wasn't sure why such cases had dipped in that period of time but said that prosecuting weapons violations was an office priority and that he never changed the policy.